-This campaign aims to remind smokers to responsibly extinguish and dispose of their cigarettes, instead of tossing them onto the ground.
-This will be accomplished by raising awareness that cigarette butts are actually a form of plastic pollution, and are very damaging to the environment.
+This campaign aimed to remind smokers to responsibly extinguish and dispose of their cigarettes, instead of tossing them onto the ground.
+This was accomplished by raising awareness that cigarette butts are actually a form of plastic pollution, and are very damaging to the environment.

-Campaign posters will be on display in pubs and bus shelters in Purbeck and Wimborne.
-There will also be beer mats displaying the campaign artwork and free of charge stubby packs available at participating pubs in Swanage and Wimborne.
+Campaign posters were displayed in pubs and bus shelters in Purbeck and Wimborne.
+Beer mats displaying the campaign artwork were distributed to pubs, and free of charge stubby packs (along with posters) were distributed to local shops and participating pubs.